meaton/react-webpack-comp-reg/README.md

 - [Bootstrap](http://getbootstrap.com/) through [react-boostrap](https://react-bootstrap.github.io) components
 - [Jsonix](https://github.com/highsource/jsonix) for XML serialisation

+Build tools:
+- Grunt
+- Webpack
+- grunt-maven-deploy for creating and deploying a Maven artifact to be used in the combined front end/back end package

 More information, including UML diagrams, can be found in the project's [wiki](../../wiki).